FiQCI/resource-estimator/README.md

 ## Model Details

-The resource estimator uses polynomial ridge regression models trained on real quantum hardware execution data.
+The resource estimator uses a polynomial ridge regression models using data from running on the hardware.
 Each device has its own model parameters stored in [`src/utils/ResourceEstimatorModel.js`](./src/utils/ResourceEstimatorModel.js).

 **Model features:**
 - Number of qubits